 (1) "Gross unearned income" is income that is not gross earned income from employment or self-employment.

-(2) It is the total amount of unearned income that is received in the month by all members of the assistance group, and of a parent ineligible to be included in the assistance group, as set forth in rule 5101:1-23-10 of the Administrative Code.
+(2) It is the total amount of unearned income that is received in the month by all members of the assistance group, and of a parent ineligible to be included in the assistance group, as described in rule 5101:1-23-10 of the Administrative Code.

 (3) Gross unearned income includes but is not limited to payments from the following: